zainabch123/react-gmail-state/README.md

 In this exercise, we are going to practice using state.

-We'll use state to render a list of emails like in [Gmail](./images/images/gmail-email-list-state-complete.png).
+You'll use state to render a list of emails like in Gmail.
 Rendering lists is a very common pattern in React.

-We'll use state's `set` function to modify data and render the new changes.
+You'll use state's `set` function to modify data and render the new changes.

 ## Prerequisites